mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

   - contribute/webapp/e2e
 ---

-End-to-end tests for the Mattermost webapp use {{<newtabref href="https://www.cypress.io/" title="Cypress">}} and {{<newtabref href="" title="Playwright">}}.
+End-to-end tests for the Mattermost webapp in general use {{<newtabref href="https://www.cypress.io/" title="Cypress">}} and {{<newtabref href="https://playwright.dev/" title="Playwright">}}.
 If you're not familiar with Cypress, check out the Cypress {{<newtabref href="https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell" title="Developer Guide">}} and {{<newtabref href="https://docs.cypress.io/api/api/table-of-contents.html" title="API Reference">}}.
 Feel free to also join the {{< newtabref href="https://community.mattermost.com/core/channels/ui-test-automation" title="UI Test Automation" >}} Mattermost channel if you'd like to ask questions and collaborate with us!
 {{<note "NOTE:">}}
-Playwright is a new framework getting added to Mattermost repositories for test automation (and is currently being used for visual tests).
-Documentation about Playwright is in development, so all other content about E2E testing will be related to Cypress.
+Playwright is a new framework getting added to `mattermost-webapp` for test automation (and is currently being used for visual tests).
+Documentation about Playwright in the web app is in development, so all other content about E2E testing will be related to Cypress.

+If you're looking for information related to E2E tests and Redux, please check out [Redux Unit and E2E Testing]({{<relref "/contribute/more-info/webapp/redux/testing.md">}}).
 {{</note>}}

 ### What requires an E2E test?